-Penny Yeager’s practice focuses on mining, construction and business law.
-Penny’s transactional experience with resource companies includes joint ventures and mergers and acquisitions.
+Penny’s practice focuses on mining, construction and business law.
+Penny’s transactional experience with resource companies includes joint ventures, and mergers and acquisitions.
 Penny also advises on marketing, port facility and land tenure matters.
 Penny’s practice also includes providing competition advice for companies that are merging or that require compliance advice.

-- Ongoing legal adviser for one of the world’s largest potash producers, as well as numerous other companies in the natural resources sector.
+- Ongoing legal adviser for numerous companies in the natural resources sector, potash and uranium companies.

 - Counsel for the sale of a wind power project to an international company.